zeromile/1819-patino-aweb/readme.md

 ### Dailies (in reverse order) ###

 ## Week 09 ##
+**Thursday**
+Showed how to do the clock-in from Wednesday.
+Cleaned up the content.php file in preparation for all site content to live in an array

 **Wednesday**
 Short period - Clock-in: Convert the navigation from `nav.php` to an array inside of `content.php` — then echo the nav out in `nav.php` (replacing the existing html in `nav.php`)